Hugo92-dev/PS/GETTING_STARTED.md

 ## Step 2: Transfer to macOS

-Copy the entire `PhotoSweeper` folder to your Mac:
+Copy the entire `Pixoo` folder to your Mac:

 ```bash
 # Option 1: USB drive